manzt/vaxup/README.md

 # vaxup

-WIP 👷‍ - A bot to batch fill vaccine registration froms for authorized enrollers in NYC.
+WIP 👷‍ - A bot to batch fill vaccine registration forms for authorized enrollers in NYC.

 ### Requirements